segmentio/segment-docs/src/connections/destinations/catalog/split/index.md

 title: Split Destination
 ---

 [Split](https://split.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) powers your product decisions with a unified solution for feature flagging and experimentation.
-With Split, you can safely rollout new functionality using sophisticated user targeting, measure impact of change on engineering, product, and business metrics, and rapidly iterate to refine functionality anywhere in the application stack.
+With Split, you can safely roll out new functionality using sophisticated user targeting, measure impact of change on engineering, product, and business metrics, and rapidly iterate to refine functionality anywhere in the application stack.

-In addition to the docs below, Split has created integration specific [documentation](https://docs.split.io/docs/segment#section-advanced-functionality) for additional troubleshooting and frequently asked questions.
+Split also maintains [integration specific documentation](https://docs.split.io/docs/segment#section-advanced-functionality) which include additional troubleshooting and frequently asked questions.

 This destination is maintained by [Split](https://split.io/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).
-For any issues with the destination, [contact their team](https://help.split.io).
+For any issues with the destination, [contact the Split IO Support team](https://help.split.io).

-_**NOTE:** Split is currently in beta, which means that there may still be some bugs for us to iron out.
-This doc was last updated on March 1, 2019, and we'd love to hear your feedback.
-If you are interested in joining our beta program or have any feedback to help us improve the Split Destination and its documentation, [let us know](https://help.split.io)!_
+{% include content/beta-note.md %}

 ## Getting Started